Who we are

 In the case of a mobile unit, (which would include a tent or marquee), like the vet’s car, the unit must be related to the promotion of a Registered VPP and/or a vet treating animals, and cannot be used solely as a mobile shop to retail supply VMPs.

-No; if you take smaller quantities of (stock) medicines to the charity/business premises, the premises are unlikely to be considered veterinary practice premises (unless 17a or b is applicable), but you will need to keep a record of the premises (see Chapter 4 of the supporting guidance to the Code of Professional Conduct: Veterinary medicines and FAQs 22 and 23).
+No; if you take smaller quantities of (stock) medicines to the charity/business premises, the premises are unlikely to be considered veterinary practice premises (unless 17a or b is applicable), but you will need to keep a record of the premises (see Chapter 4 of the supporting guidance to the Code of Professional Conduct: Veterinary medicines and FAQs, 'Our practice is changing ownership, do we need to re-register the premises?' and 'What is the record requirement' below).

 If you are unsure whether premises must be registered, please contact the Registration Department on firstname.lastname@example.org or 020 7202 0707 for further guidance.
 We may liaise with the Veterinary Medicines Directorate before providing further guidance.